-The deferred tax charge of €22,6 million included within income taxes mainly relates to the utilization of tax losses arose during previous years and carried forward.
-As at 31 March 2021 the deferred tax asset on tax losses carried forward amounts to €128,1 million (31 December 2020: €137,6 million).
+The deferred tax charge of $\in$ 44,8 million included within income taxes mainly relates to the utilization of tax losses that arose during previous years and carried forward.
+As at 30 June 2021 the deferred tax asset on tax losses carried forward amounts to $\in$ 104,7 million (31 December 2020: $\in$ 137,6 million).
+The majority of the tax losses carried forward can be utilized up to 2025.

 In accordance with thin capitalization rules the net interest expense is deductible up to a certain percentage of tax EBITDA.
-This resulted in a deferred tax asset of €20,4 million as at 31 March 2021 (31 December 2020: €24,8 million), which can be offset against future taxable profits without time constraints following relevant conditions.
+This resulted in a deferred tax asset of €33,7 million as at 30 June 2021 (31 December 2020: €24,8 million), which can be offset against future taxable profits without time constraints following relevant conditions.